-The Bank's investments in debt securities are mainly in Government Development Bonds or Certificates of deposit denominated in Rial Omani issued by the Government of Oman.
+The Bank's investments in debt securities are mainly in Government Development Bonds or treasury bills denominated in Rial Omani issued by the Government of Oman.
 The Bank also invests in debt securities issued by other banks based on their individual external credit rating.
 These investments are made to deploy the surplus liquid funds with maximum return.